Minecraft Has Now Sold Over 25 Million Copies on PC and Mac

 An anonymous reader shares a Neowin article: Minecraft is a 3D video game created by Markus Persson, and published on PC by Mojang back in 2011.
 Ever since its release, it's been very popular and has become a global phenomenon.
 Received positively by reviewers and consumers alike, it has been a commercial success.
 In fact, its continuing popularity prompted Microsoft to buy Mojang for $2.5 billion in 2014.
 It so happens that the game has sold over 25 million copies on PC and Mac to-date.
 According to the latest statistics publicly available on Mojang's website, Minecraft has sold 25,072,545 copies on PC and Mac.

-MS Nutty aquisitions (Score:2)
+MS Nutty aquisitions (Score:3)

 Re: (Score:2)